NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

    Make sure that the MSBuild output indicates that the build completed successfully.

-## Restore packages using Azure Pipelines
+## Restore using Azure Pipelines

 When you create a build definition in Azure Pipelines, include the NuGet [restore](/azure/devops/pipelines/tasks/package/nuget#restore-nuget-packages) or .NET Core [restore](/azure/devops/pipelines/tasks/build/dotnet-core-cli?view=azure-devops) task in the definition before any build tasks.
 Some build templates include the restore task by default.

-## Restore packages using Azure DevOps Server
+## Restore using Azure DevOps Server

 Azure DevOps Server and TFS 2013 and later automatically restore packages during build, if you're using a TFS 2013 or later Team Build template.
 For earlier TFS versions, you can include a build step to run a command-line restore option, or optionally migrate the build template to a later version.
 For more information, see [Set up package restore with Team Foundation Build](../consume-packages/team-foundation-build.md).